 Use the 802.1X Wizard to Configure NPS Network Policies

-Follow these steps to create the connection request policies and network policies required to deploy either 802.1X-capable wireless access points (APs) as Remote Authentication Dial-In User Service (RADIUS) clients to the RADIUS server running Network Policy Server (NPS).
+Follow these steps to create the connection request policies and network policies required to deploy 802.1X-capable Ethernet switches as Remote Authentication Dial-In User Service (RADIUS) clients to the RADIUS server running Network Policy Server (NPS).

 Client computers, such as wireless portable computers and other computers running client operating systems, are not RADIUS clients.
 RADIUS clients are network access servers—such as wireless access points, 802.1X-capable switches, virtual private network (VPN) servers, and dial-up servers—because they use the RADIUS protocol to communicate with RADIUS servers such as Network Policy Server (NPS) servers.